jackcox15/Kairos/README.md

 - Infrastructure Setup - VPS backbone with WireGuard VPN for global connectivity
 - Operational Security – Built in OpSec practices for adversarial environments

-  *The Goal: Anyone should be able to plug in a USB drive, connect an RNode, and have a working mesh node in minutes.*
+  *The Goal: Anyone should be able to plug in a USB drive, or RaspberryPi, connect an RNode, and have a working mesh node in minutes.*

 Three Layers:
 1. VPS Backbone - Redundant servers for global connectivity